taiste/storybook-template-for-ds/README.md

-Vite requires Node version 18+
+- Vite requires Node version 18+
+- Template is in TS/React